peter3200/NeuroDocs/docs/source/kong2022/parc_ov.rst

 .. image:: ov_2.png

 .. note:: As noted on the CBIG documentation, the paper describing the areal-level MS-HBM pipeline was published earlier than expected (2021), so while the repo names the pipeline "Kong2022", the publication year was 2021.
-These years may be accidentally exhanged in the present documentation.
+These years may be used interchangably in the present documentation.

 Prerequisite Software
 *********************